 During this phase, the buyer demonstrates an interest in a product or service offered and is considering a purchase.

 As you can imagine, writing a blog post about how to repair a roof leak compared to a pay-per-click marketing ad advertising your roof repair services, will elicit a different response, depending on where a lead is in the sales funnel.

-We could write another blog on lead nurturing strategies, but for now, you get the basic idea of how digital marketing strategies are meticulously designed to improve profits.
+We could write another blog on roofing marketing ideas for lead nurturing, but for now, you get the basic idea of how roofing marketing strategies are meticulously designed to improve profits.

 We’ll get into the specifics, but let’s discuss what an average online marketing budget costs first.

-Every roofing business has different marketing needs, and online marketing does not work with cookie-cutter strategies.
+Every business has different marketing needs, and online advertising for roofers does not work with cookie-cutter strategies.
 Before considering numbers, you need to get clear about your business growth goals.

-Where you are on your digital marketing journey and the quality of your roofing marketing up to this point will largely dictate your budget.
+Where you are on your digital marketing journey and the quality of your roofer marketing up to this point will largely dictate your budget.

 A roofing company requiring a new website will likely spend more than one that has its SEO in order and wants to tackle social media marketing more aggressively.

-Marketing costs are usually a percentage of your company’s revenue.
-A common rule of thumb is B2B companies send between 2%-5%, whereas B2C companies spend between 5%-10%.
+Marketing and roofing advertising costs are usually a percentage of your company’s revenue.
+A common rule of thumb is B2B companies spend between 2%-5%, whereas B2C companies spend between 5%-10%.